roscoebrown/DataDownloader/README.md

-# PDF Scrapper
+# Web Scrapper

-The Pdf scrapper is used for collecting permit information via pdfs.

-It can download a whole folder of information.
-Manually change the bounds to get the most accurate data scrapping.
+The Web Scrapper goes to the set website and can download a file based on the link or HTML.

+Error
+The main file is not set up.